TBM13/Samsung-Camera-Experiments/README.md

 `python3 ./patch_lib.py libexynoscamera3.so --enable-cap 16 32 --hardware-level 1` will enable the RAW & ZSL capabilities and set the hardware level to FULL.

 ## Troubleshooting
-If Android doesn't show show any cameras, this means the camera lib crashed:
+If Android doesn't show show any cameras, this means the lib crashed:
-  * Can happen if your device has a depth camera, try patching with `--skip-depth`.
+  * If your device has a depth camera, try patching with `--skip-depth`.
-  * Someone [has reported](https://github.com/TBM13/Samsung-Camera-Experiments/issues/7#issuecomment-1949522917) that they had to move the lib to `/vendor/lib64/hw/`.
-Try it if you see something like `dlopen failed: library "libexynoscamera3.so" not found` in the logcat.
+  * Someone [has reported](https://github.com/TBM13/Samsung-Camera-Experiments/issues/7#issuecomment-1949522917) they had to move the lib to `/vendor/lib64/hw/`.
+Try it if you see something like `dlopen failed: library "libexynoscamera3.so" not found` in the logs.

 ## GCam tests after enabling the RAW capability
-**Note:** If you test this on a device not listed here or you have any issue/weird behaviour, please let me know.
+**Note:** If you test GCam on a device not listed here or you have any issue/weird behaviour, let me know.

 Most tests were done using [BSG's GCam 8.1](https://www.celsoazevedo.com/files/android/google-camera/dev-bsg/f/dl88/), as it seems to be the most stable one on Exynos devices that do have GCam working.
 |Device Name|SoC|GCam Works?|Notes|